 The type of trail race you’re running or the terrain you train on will likely influence the type of outsole and midsole you need the most.

 Each outsole in this guide is fairly low profile.
 In some instances, like in the Hoka Tecton X 2, the midsole stack height is too extreme to move with stability over technical terrain.
 The Arc’teryx Norvan SL 3 has the biggest and most spaced-out lug pattern and is excellent for descending on all terrain, but the very light EVA midsole may leave you hurting after a 1,000-foot descent.

 The solution in choosing a shoe is to match outsole and midsole characteristics to the course you’re running is to pay attention to the midsole density, midsole stack height, lug pattern, and type of outsole rubber compound.

 Why You Should Trust Us

 Many runners can and will push these shoes beyond a marathon or 50-kilometer distance, but we wanted to test shoes that would be most inviting for short and steep trail running and mountain running.
-This is like the difference between wearing a pair of road shoes versus spikes at a track workout — different tools for different running.
+This is like wearing a pair of road shoes versus spikes at a track workout — different tools for different running.

-We zeroed in on lightweight shoes that are more well-rounded for all kinds of trail running, instead of some shoes made traditionally just for running in mud or fell running; we left these out mostly because they are a category unto themselves.
+We zeroed in on lightweight shoes that are more well-rounded for all kinds of trail running, instead of some shoes made traditionally just for running in mud or fell running; we left these out mainly because they are a category unto themselves.

-Frequently Asked Questions About Trail Racing Shoes
+Frequently Asked Questions About Lightweight Trail Running Shoes

 Should we use these shoes only on race day?